 • Pivot points can also be used to draw trend lines in attempts to recognize bigger technical patterns.

-What Are the Resistance and Support Levels in Pivot Points?
+What Are Resistance and Support Levels in Pivot Points?

-The numbers R1, R2, R3 and S1, S2, S3 refer to the resistance (R) and support (S) levels used to calculate pivot points.
-These six numbers combined with the basic pivot point level (PP) provide the seven metrics needed to determine pivot points.
+The numerals R1, R2, R3 and S1, S2, S3 refer to the resistance (R) and support (S) levels used to calculate pivot points.
+These six numbers combined with the basic pivot-point (PP) level form the seven metrics needed to determine pivot points.

-Resistance 1 (R1): The first pivot level above the PP.
+• Resistance 1 (R1): First pivot level above the PP

-Resistance 2 (R2): The first pivot level above R1, or the second pivot level above the PP.
+• Resistance 2 (R2): First pivot level above R1, or second pivot level above PP

-Resistance 3 (R3): The first pivot level above R2, or the third pivot level above the PP.
+• Resistance 3 (R3): First pivot level above R2, or third pivot level above the PP

-Support 1 (S1): The first pivot level below the PP.
+• Support 1 (S1): First pivot level below the PP

-Support 2 (S2): The first pivot level below the PP, or the second below S1.
+• Support 2 (S2): First pivot level below the PP, or the second below S1

-Support 3 (S3): The first pivot level below the PP, or the third below S2.
+• Support 3 (S3): First pivot level below the PP, or the third below S2

 Because technical analysis has a large subjective component to it, traders will likely have their own interpretations of which pivot points are most important for intraday trading.

-The pivot point indicator is best used with other indicators on short, intraday time frames.
-This indicator is thought to provide a good guess as to where prices could “pivot” in one direction or another.
+The pivot-point indicator is a key tool in technical stock analysis.
+This pricing technique is best used along with other indicators on short, intraday trading time frames.
+This indicator is thought to render a good estimate as to where prices could “pivot” in one direction or another.